cchitsiang/awesome-stars/README.md

 ## Shell

+- [eugene1g/agent-safehouse](https://github.com/eugene1g/agent-safehouse) - Sandbox your local AI agents so they can read/write only what they need
 - [JudyaiLab/ai-night-shift](https://github.com/JudyaiLab/ai-night-shift) - Multi-agent autonomous framework — let your AI work while you sleep 🌙
 - [obra/superpowers](https://github.com/obra/superpowers) - An agentic skills framework & software development methodology that works.
 - [buildermethods/agent-os](https://github.com/buildermethods/agent-os) - Agent OS is a system for injecting your codebase standards and writing better specs for spec-driven development.